The winners of the BIBAs are automatically enrolled on the BIBAs Academy, an academy of excellence designed to boost skills, minds and bottom lines.

 – Andrew Graham, chief executive of wallpaper firm, Graham and Brown;

-– Michael Finnigan, inspirational speaker and chief executive of i2i, who was worked with leading sportsmen to inspire them to success.
+– Michael Finnigan, inspirational speaker and chief executive of i2i, who has helped blue-chip business teams and leading sportsmen achieve ground-breaking success.

-See what some of our winners said about it: https://youtu.be/14yycDcgZ1E
+See what some of our previous winners have said about the Academy: https://youtu.be/14yycDcgZ1E

 A welcome to the Academy which provides the chance to learn more about its programme of masterclasses, workshops and networking opportunities.